Hot Shelter downgrades

 Finally, the dome in this area has some transparency problems.
 The PC version also makes the background darker than intended:

 From a quick look Casino doesn’t seem heavily downgraded in SADX.
-However, much detail is lost in the supposedly enhanced ports, and some parts of the level are broken.
-This level (particularly the second act) benefits greatly from Dreamcast lighting (restored in the PC version by the Lantern Engine mod) and fixed level models (Dreamcast Conversion mod).
+However, some detail is lost in the supposedly enhanced ports, and some parts of the level are broken.
+This level, particularly the second act, benefits greatly from Dreamcast lighting (restored in the PC version by the Lantern Engine mod) and fixed level models (Dreamcast Conversion mod).
 Find out how to install the mods in the section dedicated to fixing the PC version of SADX.

 Ice Cap downgrades